cgphilipp/who-the-chess/README.md

 ## TODO

 - Implement enter for new game
-- Implement timing and score for session in JS
+- Implement a skipping function
 - Test on mobile devices, account for on-screen keyboard size
 - Design results page
 - Make order of categories more variable